 United Arab Emirates

-The UAE’s population is estimated by State authorities to be just over 9 million, of which between 80% and 90% are expatriates.
+The UAE’s population is estimated by State authorities to be just over 9 million, of which between 85% and 90% are expatriates.
 UAE citizens are all considered Muslim, about 85% Sunni and 15% Shi’a.
-More than half of expatriates are from South Asia.
-There are estimated to be between 0.5 and 1 million Christians from a wide range of nationalities, ethnicities and Christian traditions.
+Among expatriates, more than half of whom are from South Asia, there are estimated to be between 0.5 and 1 million Christians, representing a wide range of nationalities, ethnicities and Christian traditions.
 The expatriate Christian communities are served by a wide range of churches including the Roman and Greek Catholic churches, Greek and Russian Orthodox churches, Coptic, Armenian Apostolic, Syrian and Mar Thoma Indian Orthodox churches, Anglican and Church of South India churches, Evangelical, Brethren and Pentecostal churches.

 The constitution of the UAE enshrines Islam as the religion of the State and Islamic law as a principal source of legislation.
 The constitution also affirms the principle of non-discrimination, including on the basis of religion.
 It upholds the freedom to perform religious ceremonies in accordance with established custom, provided that religious practice is consistent with public order and morality.
 In 2015 a law was enacted that specifically prohibits “all forms of discrimination based on religion, caste, creed, doctrine, race, colour or ethnic origin,” and in 2016 new Federal Government posts included a Minister of State for Tolerance, with a mandate to promote tolerance as a “fundamental value” in UAE society.
 Blasphemy and defamation of religions are prohibited and no non-Islamic proselytism is permitted.
 Under applicable Islamic law, Muslims are prohibited from changing their religion.
 In November 2017 the Abu Dhabi Judicial Department gave churches the authority to approve marriages, mediate divorces and, in due course, handle child custody issues, so expatriate Christians in Abu Dhabi will no longer have to use Sharia courts for these purposes.
 Islamic personal status laws apply for citizens, including a prohibition on Muslim women marrying non-Muslims.